psidex/NetflixActivityDownloader/README.md

 # Developers

-The DataGatherer.js file is run first, and creates a `flixStats` global object.
-At the end of the script, Viewer.js is loaded and parses the data into a more readable form. `flixStats` has the following structure:
+The DataGatherer.js file is run first, and creates a `flix_stats` global object.
+At the end of the script, Viewer.js is loaded and parses the data into a more readable form. `flix_stats` has the following structure:

 ```json
 {